Creating a new project

 settings directory are used for deployment:

-Development.tomlcontains configuration that is used when running tests and in console mode.
+Devnet.tomlcontains configuration that is used when running tests and in console mode.

 We will take a closer look at them later.
 Their contents are not important for our project but it is good to know what they are used for.

 Here is what the end result looks like.
 You can see your project files on the left, the terminal window on the bottom right, and your editor on the top right.
+Please note that the directories shown in the image may differ with the current version.